DeepaMahm/network-dynamics/README.md

 #### Step 4: Simulation of static flow fields and transient concentration dynamics

-Boundary conditions and the settings related to the choice of dynamic simulation can be modified in [settings_utils.m](https://github.com/DeepaMahm/simgraph/blob/main/input/settings_utils.m)
+Boundary conditions and the settings related to the choice of dynamic simulation (advection-dispersion physics or advection-dispersion-reaction physics) can be modified in [settings_utils.m](https://github.com/DeepaMahm/simgraph/blob/main/input/settings_utils.m)

 ## Postprocessing